JiHong88/suneditor/README.md

                             ]
                         }
 imageUploadSizeLimit: The size of the total uploadable images (in bytes).
-                      Invokes the "onImageUploadError" method.  default: null {Number}
+                      Invokes the "onImageUploadError" method.  default: null {number}
-imageMultipleFile: If true, multiple images can be selected.    default: false {Boolean}
+imageMultipleFile: If true, multiple images can be selected.    default: false {boolean}
-imageAccept      : Define the "accept" attribute of the input.  default: "*" {String}
+imageAccept      : Define the "accept" attribute of the input.  default: "*" {string}
                    ex) "*" or ".jpg, .png .."
 // Image - image gallery
 imageGalleryUrl     : The url of the image gallery, if you use the image gallery.
                       When "imageUrlInput" is true, an image gallery button is created in the image modal.
-                      You can also use it by adding "imageGallery" to the button list.   default: null {String}
+                      You can also use it by adding "imageGallery" to the button list.   default: null {string}
                       ex) "/editor/getGallery"
                       response format: {
                             "errorMessage": "insert error message",